Wilkin Formby

-Wilkin Formby (born February 25, 2005) is an American college football offensive tackle for the Alabama Crimson Tide.
+Wilkin Formby (born February 25, 2005) is an American college football offensive tackle for the Texas A&M Aggies.
+He previously played for the Alabama Crimson Tide.

 Early life

 Formby attended Northridge High School located in Tuscaloosa, Alabama.
-Coming out of high school, he was rated as a four-star recruit, the top overall player in the State of Alabama, and the 73rd overall player in the class of 2023.
+Coming out of high school, he was rated as a four-star recruit, the top player in Alabama, and the 73rd overall player in the class of 2023.
 Ultimately, Formby committed to play college football for the Alabama Crimson Tide over offers from other school such as Ole Miss, Oklahoma, LSU, and Tennessee.

 College career

-During his first season in 2023, he would use the season to redshirt, appearing in just three games.
-Formby made his first collegiate start in week one of the 2024 season, in a win over Western Kentucky.
-In week two, he struggled allowing five pressures and racking up four penalties in the win over South Florida, resulting in him being benched for the remainder of the season.
-During the 2024 season, Formby played in eight games while making two starts.
-Heading into the 2025 season, he is expected to be the Crimson Tide's starting right tackle.
+As a freshman in 2023, Formby played three games and was redshirted.
+He made his first collegiate start in the 2024 season opener, a win over Western Kentucky.
+In week 2, Formby allowed five pressures and racked up four penalties in the win over South Florida, resulting in him being benched for the remainder of the season.
+During the 2024 season, he played in eight games while making two starts.
+Heading into the 2025 season, Formby is expected to be the Crimson Tide's starting right tackle.